-A new member of the Research IT team, Ann Gledson, will be presenting a paper at the IEEE SmartCity-2018 conference, demonstrating the use of a smart city dashboard for combining and analysing multi-source data.
+A new member of the Research IT team, Ann Gledson, presented a paper at the IEEE SmartCity-2018 conference, demonstrating the use of a smart city dashboard for combining and analysing multi-source data.

 Smart city projects collect dynamic data with a view to supporting service delivery, providing timely information to domain experts such as local government and planning departments, and to guide longer-term decision making.
 As such, the Manchester based CityVerve project is making available numerous, diverse streams of live, real-time Internet of Things (IoT) data such as healthcare, air quality and transport, published as ‘open data’ via publicly available application programming interfaces (APIs).